What Is a Fiduciary Financial Advisor?

 Fiduciary duty requires a financial advisor to always act in a client’s best interests, even if those interests conflict with the advisor’s own.
 It came into effect under the Investment Advisers Act of 1940, which regulates investment advisors under the auspices of the Securities and Exchange Commission.

-What Is the Difference Between a Fiduciary and a Financial Advisor?
+What’s the Difference Between a Fiduciary and Other Types of Financial Advisors?

 A fiduciary financial advisor is governed by the Investment Advisers Act of 1940, but traditional financial advisors fall under the auspices of the Securities and Exchange Commission and FINRA Rule 2111.
 These regulations require that financial professionals must provide recommendations that are “suitable” for a client.
 “Suitable” recommendations might or might not be in the best interest of a client, marking a distinct difference from the fiduciary standard of care.